AleOnori98/MicroGridsPy_Doc/docs/source/usage.rst

 Gurobi
 ----------------
 Gurobi is commercial but significantly faster than CBC and GLPK, which is relevant for larger problems.
 It needs a license to work, which can be obtained for free for academic use by creating an account on gurobi.com.
-While Gurobi can be installed via conda
+Gurobi can be installed via conda by means of the following command:

 .. code-block:: python

    conda install -c gurobi gurobi

-we recommend downloading and installing the installer from the Gurobi website, as the conda package has repeatedly shown various issues.
+It's recommended to download and install the installer from the Gurobi website, as the conda package has repeatedly shown various issues.
 After installing, log on to the Gurobi website and obtain a (free academic or paid commercial) license, then activate it on your system via the instructions given online (using the grbgetkey command).

 HiGHS
 ----------------
-Text
+HiGHS is high-performance serial and parallel software for solving large-scale sparse linear programming (LP), mixed-integer programming (MIP) and quadratic programming (QP) models, developed in C++11, with interfaces to C, C#, FORTRAN, Julia and Python.

+HiGHS is freely available under the MIT licence and is downloaded from Github.
+Installing HiGHS from source code requires CMake minimum version 3.15, but no other third-party utilities.
+HiGHS can be used as a stand-alone executable on Windows, Linux and MacOS.
+There is a C++11 library which can be used within a C++ project or, via one of the interfaces, to a project written in other languages.